 – Pet sitter emergency procedures: Ask what measures will be taken if your pet sitter becomes ill and is unable to care for your pets if he or she is unable to get to your home due to inclement weather, or in the event of a natural disaster.

 – Key security: Ask how the key will be identified and stored.
 Keys should not be attached to anything with your name or address on it, and when not in use, ideally they should be kept secure in a locked safe or other secure enclosure.
 Most pet sitting businesses will also offer to keep your key for future pet sitting assignments.

 – Contracts and other forms: Be sure that your pet sitter provides you with a written contract detailing such things as dates, times, services agreed upon, emergency procedures, key security, rates, etc.

 – References: Ask for names and contact information for a few clients.
 Take time to talk to these people and ask about their experiences and whether or not they’d hire that particular pet sitter again.
 Many pet sitters are also happy to give references from other pet care professionals such as veterinarians, groomers, or trainers.

 – Pet issues: Inform your prospective pet sitter of any health problems, behavioral issues, or other important factors regarding your pets.
 Giving your pet sitter as much information as you can about your pet will enable her to give the best care possible.

 Because pet sitting is a personal service, you and your pet need to be comfortable with the person you invite into your home.
-Look for a sense of professionalism with a personal touch, be sure to take into account your gut feeling, and observe your pet’s reaction to the pet sitter you interview.
-With a little bit of preparation and investigation, your pet will be able to stay safely in his own home while you’re away, and will be there to eagerly greet you with love and affection when you return.
+Look for a sense of professionalism with a personal touch, be sure to take into account your gut feeling, and observe your pet’s reaction to the pet sitter your interview.
+With a little bit of preparation and investigation, your pet will be able to stay safely in his own home while you’re away and will be there to eagerly greet you with love and affection when you return.